BeanieODM/beanie/docs/tutorial/inheritance.md

 ## Inheritance for multi-model use case

 Beanie `Documents` support inheritance as any other Python classes.
-But there are additional features available, if you mark the root model with parameter `is_root = True` in the inner Settings class.
+But there are additional features available if you mark the root model with the parameter `is_root = True` in the inner Settings class.

-This behavior is similar to `UnionDoc`, but you don't need additional entity.
+This behavior is similar to `UnionDoc`, but you don't need an additional entity.
-Parent `Document` act like a "controller", that handle proper storing and fetching different type `Document`.
+Parent `Document` act like a "controller", that handles proper storing and fetches different `Document` types.
 Also, parent `Document` can have some shared attributes which are propagated to all children.
-All classes in inheritance chain can be a used as `Link` in foreign `Documents`.
+All classes in the inheritance chain can be used as `Link` in foreign `Documents`.

-Depend on the business logic, parent `Document` can be like "abstract" class that is not used to store objects of its type (like in example below), as well as can be a full-fledged entity, like its children.
+Depending on the business logic, parent `Document` can be like an "abstract" class that is not used to store objects of its type (like in the example below), as well as can be a full-fledged entity, like its children.

-## Examples
+### Defining models

-Define models
+To set the root model you have to set `is_root = True` in the inner Settings class.
+All the inherited documents (on any level) will be stored in the same collection.

 ```py hl_lines="20 20"
 from typing import Optional, List